majkinetor/TFS/README.md

 Usage
 =====

-To view all supported commands execute `gcm -m tfs`.
-Use `man` to get help for the command.
-To get all aliases, use `get-alias | ? source -eq 'tfs'`
+* To view all supported commands execute `gcm -m tfs`.
+* To get all aliases execute `get-alias | ? source -eq 'tfs'`
+* Use `man` to get help for the command.

-All functions have a `Verbose` parameter that shows very detailed logs of every step involved:
+All functions have a `Verbose` parameter that shows very detailed log of every step involved:

     PS> Get-TFSBuildLogs -Verbose